-B. Developing a legal mechanism for the exploitation of common land a.
-Abandoned lands called "annexed" (land at the disposal of communities);
+B. Developing a legal mechanism for the exploitation of common land

 There is an urgent need to establish a new mechanism for the exploitation of common property by municipalities, commensurate with the purpose of allocating these properties.
 This requires the following measures: